SHELBY COUNTY

 Notes About Existing Stations...

 Anna (CH&D) - Has been a private residence since 1952.
-The bay window still is there and if you look closely at the structure, you can tell the design was that of a way station, but that is about all.
-The owner said it had huge wooden beams in the attic and basement that made that part of the residence much stronger than the addition.
+The owner said it had huge wooden beams in the attic and basement that made the station part of the residence much stronger than the addition.
 The current owners moved into the house in 1952, and said the structure had been occupied for six months prior by a renter.
-Given this information, I'm guessing the structure was moved in 1951, added on, and opened for residency in 1952. --Daniel Meckstroth .
+Given this information, I'm guessing the structure was moved in 1951, added on, and opened for residency in 1952. --Daniel Meckstroth The original location of the station was on the north side fo Main Street on the east side of the tracks (GPS: 40.395208,-84.178319).

-Jackson Center (Ohio Southern) - This station was moved from Jackson Center, in Shelby County, by a private individual in the 1970s.
+Jackson Center (Ohio Southern) - This station was moved from Jackson Center by a private individual in the 1970s.
 It was restored and maintained in near original condition some 40 miles from its prior location.
 It features the distinctive 1920 style of Henry Ford when he owned the D T & I railroad and selected gray as the station color and with large signs.
-A very good example of Ford influence on the railroads under his ownership in that era. - Scott Trostel .
+A very good example of Ford influence on the railroads under his ownership in that era. - Scott Trostel.
+The original location of the station was on the north side of College Street on the west side of the tracks (GPS: 40.440803,-84.037337).